 Working for a non-profit, you could promote cultural awareness and understanding, help struggling and developing nations, or work for a cause that’s close to your heart.

-Why did you choose to study with CSU?
+Why did you choose to study with Charles Sturt?

-“I chose to study my bachelor’s degree at CSU to further my understanding of complementary medicine and give me additional insights and knowledge for patients in clinical practice.
-The curriculum was fantastic, as was the distance education aspect of CSU.
+“I chose to study my bachelor’s degree at Charles Sturt University to further my understanding of complementary medicine and give me additional insights and knowledge for patients in clinical practice.
+The curriculum was fantastic, as was the distance education aspect.
 The teaching staff were always available for guidance and offered excellent tuition and advice throughout my degree.”